Ă—

 If you specify rootDevices, you must also specify a value for vendor, deviceID, or pfNames.
 If you specify both pfNames and rootDevices at the same time, ensure that they refer to the same device.
 If you specify a value for netFilter, then you do not need to specify any other parameter because a network ID is unique.

-14 Optional: An array of one or more PCI bus addresses for the PF of the device.
-Provide the address in the following format: 0000:02:00.1.
+14 Optional: An array of one or more PCI bus addresses the resource must apply to.
+For example 0000:02:00.1.

 15 Optional: The platform-specific network filter.
 The only supported platform is OpenStack.
 Acceptable values use the following format: openstack/NetworkID:xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx.
 Replace xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx with the value from the /var/config/openstack/latest/network_data.json metadata file.
+This filter ensures that VFs are associated with a specific OpenStack network.
+The operator uses this filter to map the VFs to the appropriate network based on metadata provided by the OpenStack platform.

 For a Mellanox NIC to work in DPDK mode on bare metal nodes, use the netdevice driver type and set isRdma to true.